Qualitative User Research & Design Methods

 -

 Making reading shareable and conversational: The TCAT broadcasting system makes the reading audible to passengers, encouraging them to engage with the reading by conversing with their peers.
-The oversized book acts as an “art installation”, inviting conversation from passersby.
+The oversized book acts as an “art installation”, inviting conversation from passerby.
 Its physical pagination allows readers to be situated on an additional page simultaneously, presenting comparatively increased spatial comfort in managing pacing in co-reading to smaller devices (Massimi et al., 2009), while allowing both the physical intimacy of reading with a familiar peer (for simultaneous co-readers – a primary social reading preference from our co-design) or providing the asynchronicity of digital reading forums allowing for sharing of interests across greater quantities of “co-readers” (Vlieghe et al., 2009) (for readers conversing via sticky note threads).

 Our prototype also aligns with our propositions for social leisure reading to deepen engagement, boost motivation, and cultivate a long-term reading habit: